Thank you for choosing LRSC!

 - You are required to show proof of two MMR (measles, mumps, and rubella) immunizations.

-- If you are 21 years old or younger when you enter Lake Region State College, you are also required to show proof of a meningococcal immunization.
+- If you are 21 years old or younger when you enter Lake Region State College, you are also required to show proof of a meningococcal immunization after the age of 16.
 (If you are 22 years or older, you are not required to show proof of this immunization.)
+Note: Meningococcal-B is a separate Meningitis vaccination.
+It does NOT meet this requirement.

 You can send your immunization records via fax, email, or postal mail.